Networks-Learning/within-group-monotonicity/README.md

 # On the Within-Group Discrimination of Screening Classifiers
-This is a repository containing code and data for the paper:
+This is a repository containing code for the paper:

 > N. Okati, S. Tsirtsis, and M. Gomez Rodriguez. _On the Within-Group Discrimination of Screening Classifiers.